 In addition, we may enter into derivative transactions with third parties (including the writing of options), or sell securities not covered by this prospectus to third parties in privately negotiated transactions.
 If the applicable prospectus supplement indicates, in connection with such a transaction, the third parties may, pursuant to this prospectus and the applicable prospectus supplement, sell securities covered by this prospectus and the applicable prospectus supplement.
-If so, the third party may use securities covered by this prospectus and the applicable prospectus and the applicable prospectus and the applicable prospectus and the applicable prospectus supplement.
-If so, the third party may use securities covered by this prospectus and the applicable prospectus supplement to third parties, who may related short positions.
+If so, the third party may use securities borrowed from us or others to settle such sales and may use securities received from us to close out any related short positions.
 We may also loan or pledge securities covered by this prospectus and the applicable prospectus supplement to third parties, who may sell the loaned securities or, in an event of default in the case of a pledge, sell the pledged securities pursuant to this prospectus and the applicable prospectus supplement.
 The third party in such sale transactions will be an underwriter and will be identified in the applicable prospectus supplement or in a post-effective amendment.